 Jigsaw-based Benchmarking for Learning Robotic Manipulation

 Xiaobo Liu, Fang Wan, Sheng Ge, Haokun Wang, Haoran Sun, Chaoyang Song: Jigsaw-based Benchmarking for Learning Robotic Manipulation.
-IEEE International Conference on Advanced Robotics and Mechatronics (ICARM), Sanya, China, 2023.
+IEEE International Conference on Advanced Robotics and Mechatronics (ICARM2023), Sanya, China, 2023.

 Abstract